Reading time: six minutes

 Here are the 15 podcasts we think all aspiring lawyers should listen to:

 - Law Pod UK – this is a fairly new podcast brought to you by barristers at One Crown Office Row.
 It covers developments across aspects of civil and public law in the UK.
-With more than 100 episodes already, you can stay up to date with recent developments in medical law, and gain insight into vaccine hesitancy.
+With more than 100 episodes already, you can stay up to date with recent developments in medical law, and gain insight into the role of law in tackling climate change, whether AI can become a patent inventor and interviews with leading professions, including Nazir Afzal OBE.

 - Linkubator (Linklaters) – a student-led innovation podcast series, designed to help students who want to develop their understanding of how innovation and emerging technologies are transforming the legal sector.
 Episodes include conversations with experts and legal innovators on a number of topics, including non-financial misconduct and whistleblowing, and e-money communications and a new duty of care.

-- The Intelligence, The Economist – this is a great podcast for aspiring lawyers looking to delve beyond the news that is making the headlines worldwide to impress firms at interview.
-With episodes just over 20 minutes long, you can learn about North Korea’s food shortages, Russia’s third wave of covid-19 and the latest on the Chinese ride-hailing app Didi.
+- The Intelligence, The Economist – this is a great podcast for aspiring lawyers looking to delve beyond the news that is making the headlines worldwide to impress firms at the interview stage.
+With episodes just over 20 minutes long, you can learn about Putin's NATO demands, Omnicron in India and Hong Kong's media crackdown.

 - BBC Radio 4 Best of Today – the Best of Today podcast challenges key policy makers on the latest news stories and features insight, analysis and expert debate, which will support your developing commercial awareness.
-The latest episodes include conversations on the easing of covid-19 restrictions in England and an interview with Saskia Jones’ family following her death outside Fishmongers’ Hall in London.
+The latest episodes include conversations on the pressure Boris Johnson is facing following further lockdown drinks, an interview with Michael Gove about plans to remove cladding and covid-19, and a look at the growing cost of living and what this means for the UK.

 - Talking Law – Sally Penni, the founder and chair of Women in the Law UK and multi-award-winning barrister, hosts this brilliant podcast.
 It provides insight into the careers of leading figures in UK law, with discussions focusing on the highs and lows of their careers, as well as the challenges and realities they have faced in the legal profession.
-Recent guests include Jason Pitter QC, Maxine Peake and Jolyon Maugham QC.
+Recent guests include Sandie Okoro, Paul McFarlane and John Croft.

 - UK Law Weekly – a weekly podcast on legal decisions and news.
 Find out about the latest cases and reviews from the courts with Marcus Cleaver, a former university lecturer in law.
-The latest episodes explore two tort cases, the planning crisis and what it means to be “deliberately inaccurate” with reference to a recent tax case.
+The latest episodes look at Brexit in 2022, how simple it should be to make interim measures against the other party to a case and when lawful acts can be used to rescind contracts.

 - Herbert Smith Freehills Podcast – lawyers from global law firm Herbert Smith Freehills discuss a whole host of thought-provoking topics on their regular podcast.
 Episodes on women in tech, the future of work focusing on HR tech, AI and monitoring staff, and a future cities series – including a look at post-covid cities, tech in the city and net-zero cities – will be of interest to students wanting to hear how legal experts talk about contemporary legal and commercial issues.

-- BBC Law in Action – hosted by Joshua Rozenberg QC, this is a long-running legal magazine programme which features reports and discussion on legal matters.
-With 147 episodes available to listen to, there’s plenty of content to keep you going, including episodes on e-scooters and the law, climate change and the law, and whether Love Island contestants leave their legal rights at the door of the villa.
+- BBC Law in Action – hosted by Joshua Rozenberg QC, this is a long-running legal magazine programme that features reports and discussion on legal matters.
+With 154 episodes available to listen to, there’s plenty of content to keep you going, including episodes on the law and its fight against climate change, and whether Love Island contestants leave their legal rights at the door of the villa.

-- The Legal Room UK – featuring a diverse range of specialist lawyers, this podcast’s most recent episodes include a look at residential landlords and covid-19, commercial lease break notices and pitfalls for tenants and divorce law reforms.
+- The Legal Room UK – featuring a diverse range of specialist lawyers, this podcast’s most recent episodes include a look at residential landlords and covid-19, commercial lease break notices and pitfalls for tenants and disciplinary processes used by employers.

-- Commercial Awareness with Watson’s Daily business and financial news – former stockbroker Peter Watson hosts this commercial awareness podcast, which offers an accessible insight into important business and financial markets news, including the future of shopping malls, OnlyFans’ potential IPO and WeWork prospects.
+- Commercial Awareness with Watson’s Daily business and financial news – former stockbroker Peter Watson hosts this commercial awareness podcast, which offers an accessible insight into important business and financial markets news, including Ikea's vaccine stance, the growth of "fly now pay later" and supermarket price wars.

 - Obviously we couldn’t write an article about legal podcasts without mentioning our very own LawCareers.Net Podcast, which is designed to cover a different topic each month, and features interviews with recruiters, students, and members of the LCN team.
 Make sure you listen and subscribe on your favourite podcast app and let us know what you would like us to talk about by tweeting us with #LCNpodcast.

-Olivia Partridge is the content producer at LawCareers.Net.
+Olivia Partridge (she/her) is the content producer at LawCareers.Net.